elisamunoz/cactus-shop/readme.md

 ### Hosting
 - Github: to host the code project ************
-- AWS: to host images and static files including CSS and Javascript
+- S3 Buckets from AWS: to host images and static files including CSS and Javascript
 - Heroku: to host the live view of this ptoject